l3mpire/lemverse/README.md

 # Assets

 We use paid assets from [limezu](https://limezu.itch.io/) on [itch.io](https://limezu.itch.io/moderninteriors) in the *version 35*.
 Please keep in mind than lemverse doesn't support the new character format for the moment.

+By default lemverse appears in black because you have no textures in the project, you must go to the editor to upload the different textures.

 # License